EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-announcing-bond.md

 I have been using bond for about a year now.
 I find that it does exactly what I need.

-You can even use it to whip a quick `require.cache` stub using bond:
+You can even use it to write a quick `require.cache` stub using bond:

 ```
 stubModule = (modulePath, stub) ->